 Often you need to open a slur or tie while another one is already open in the same voice, e.g., with tied chords, or if a second slur connects a subgroup of notes within a longer slur.
 In such cases, PMX needs to be told which slur is which.
-For this purpose, the slur opening character ( $\mathfrak{s}$ , $\mathfrak{t}$ , or parenthesis () can optionally be followed by a single-character ID code ( $\mathfrak{0}-\mathfrak{9}$ or $\mathfrak{A}-\mathfrak{Z}$ ) to identify that particular slur.
-To close that slur, insert the ID code right after the corresponding closing character ( $\mathfrak{s}$ , $\mathfrak{t}$ , or )).
+For this purpose, the slur opening character (\mathfrak{s} , \mathfrak{t} , or parenthesis () can optionally be followed by a single-character ID code (0-9 or A-Z) to identify that particular slur.
+To close that slur, insert the ID code right after the corresponding closing character (\mathfrak{s} , \mathfrak{t} , or)).
 If an ID code is used, it must be the second character in the symbol.
 You cannot use any ID that is already in use on a slur or tie for a new slur or tie.
-See Fig. B.21 on the following page for an example (the example uses Type K slurs).
+See Fig. B.21 for an example (the example uses Type K slurs).